-On March 31, 1998, the Company signed a lease for the 36th and 37th floors and certain portions of the roof and basement at 1221 Avenue of the Americas, New York, New York, to house the Company's headquarters and National Broadcast Studio.
+On March 31, 1998, the Company signed a lease for the 36th and 37th floors and certain portions of the roof and basement at 1221 Avenue of the Americas, New York, New York, to house the Company's headquarters and National Broadcast Studio and in October 1998, the Company began construction of the National Broadcast Studio.
 The Company will use portions of the roof to install and maintain satellite transmission equipment and will use a portion of the 8th floor setback to install an emergency electric power generator.
 The term of the lease is 15 years and 10 months, with an option to renew for an additional five years at fair market value.
 The Company also has a right of first refusal, from and after the third anniversary of the commencement date, to lease any full floor which becomes available on floors 27 through 37 of the building at fair market value.
 The initial annual rental is approximately \$4.3 million, with specified increases and escalations based on operating expenses.